 Feeling at home

-Just remember, learning Catalan and fully understanding the history and culture all takes time.
+Just remember, learning Catalan and fully understanding the history, lifestyle and culture all takes time.
 Don’t pressure yourself too much when you first make the move, and don’t rush yourself either.

 Slowly immersing yourself in Barcelona’s rich culture and taking the time to learn this city’s fascinating history can be an enjoyable and eye-opening experience.
 All you have to do is keep an open mind and enjoy all the perks of life in Barcelona.

-Many thanks to our guest blogger Sabrina Bucknole for her great article!
+Now you know everything you need to know about Barcelona’s lifestyle and culture!
 If you like what you read, check out more posts here on our blog.
 Alternatively, if you want a hand finding a place to live, check out our properties here.